-- Each candidate desiring to run for countywide office in Citrus County should schedule an appointment for one-on-one training to become better informed and educated on the requirements to run for public office in Citrus County. - Each candidate will be informed of the specific requirements to run for the office sought and the general requirements of running a political campaign in Citrus County and the State of Florida, including financial reporting.
+- > Each candidate desiring to run for countywide office in Citrus County should schedule an appointment for one-on-one guidance to become informed on the requirements to run for public office in Citrus County. - > The Supervisor of Elections has an online presentation of the specific requirements to run for the office sought.

+The presentation includes the general requirements of running a political campaign and financial reporting.